 Protect Other Kids

-When kids don’t report the sexual advances of a predator, it recycles the predator, so he is now better prepared to approach the other kids.
-While kids struggle to report sexual abuse, they are far more willing to report the sexual abuse of others , maybe younger and weaker than them.
+When kids don’t report the sexual advances, it recycles the predator, so he is now better prepared to approach the other kids.
+While kids struggle to report sexual abuse, they are far more willing to report others’ sexual abuse, maybe younger and weaker than them.

 The internet separates kids from adults so that there is little guidance or protection for kids online.
 Adults can teach kids safety on the internet by learning themselves how to be safe.
 This requires active learning of how the internet works.

-If you need counselling or someone to talk to, you can get help free of charge on the MOBIEG Helpline: Live Chat.
-You may stay anonymous.
-It is safe to talk to MOBIEG, because no one can trace your chat.
+If you need counselling or someone to talk to, you can get help on our Helpline: Live Chat.
+You may remain anonymous.
+It is safe to talk to us because no one can trace your chat.

 SADAG Police and Trauma Line